urvashiramdasani/reddit-flare-detection/README.md

 1. Data Collection - Using web scraping of reddit.com.
 2. Exploratory Data Analysis - Extracting useful information from the collected data.
 3. Build a Flare Detector - Building various models using Natural Language Processing (NLP) and selecting the best among them.

-## Developing a web application
-This model has been deployed on flask framework.
-This flask app is then deployed on heroku https://codetrophs-reddit.herokuapp.com/.